MyDesktop/Generic-API-Client/README.md

 Now, you can use the *Access Token* to access the user's data.
 For example, you would call the `/contacts` endpoint, using the *Access Token* as the HTTP Basic Authentication username.

 When the *Access Token* expires, simply call `/token` to get another one.
-We recommend building logic in to your application so that it can detect a 401 error and get a new token automatically.
+We recommend building logic in to your application so that it can detect a 401 error and get a new *Access Token* automatically.